jazzband/django-pipeline/docs/compilers.rst

 The ES6 compiler uses `Babel <https://babeljs.io>`_
 to convert ES6+ code into vanilla ES5.

+Note that for files to be transpiled properly they must have the file extension **.es6**

 To use it add this to your ``PIPELINE['COMPILERS']`` ::

   PIPELINE['COMPILERS'] = (
       'pipeline.compilers.es6.ES6Compiler',
   )

 ``BABEL_BINARY``